jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

     return (p-v)/math.sqrt(5)
 ```

-## Derivation of Formula
+## Derivation of Binet's Formula

-Similar to when we were calculating for the time complexity, we want to start by finding the
+Similar to when we were calculating the time complexity of the basic recursive definition
-two roots of the equation.
+, we want to start by finding the two roots of the equation in terms of exponents.

 $$
     a^n = a^{n-1} + a^{n-2}\\